๐Ÿ›๏ธ Virginia Eviction Notice Laws

 ๐Ÿ“Œ What if my tenant appeals?

 Virginia tenants have 10 days to appeal an unlawful detainer judgment to Circuit Court.
 An appeal stays the eviction until the Circuit Court rules.
-The tenant must post a bond and continue paying rent during the appeal.
+The tenant must post a bond and continue paying rent during the appeal period.

 ๐Ÿ“Œ Do I need an attorney for a Virginia eviction?

-Virginia allows landlords to represent themselves in General District Court.
-Many straightforward evictions are successfully handled without an attorney.
-However, an attorney is recommended for contested cases, commercial properties, or cases involving counterclaims.
+Virginia allows landlords to represent themselves in General District Court, and many straightforward evictions are successfully handled without one.
+An attorney is recommended for contested cases, commercial properties, or cases involving counterclaims.

 โš–๏ธ Legal Disclaimer